 If dental decay or damage is advanced to include the majority of the tooth, we may need to recommend the more advanced dental crown.
 These dental restorations fit completely over the top of the damaged teeth protecting and repairing them.
 We typically recommend dental crowns in the following situations:

 To repair extensive decay or damage

 To protect and straighten teeth following root canal therapy

-For each of these restorations, our team uses only the highest quality materials, and we rely on dedicated and highly skilled crafts people in our dental labs to produce flawless inlays, onlays, and crowns.
-When placing inlays and onlays, we do not typically need to remove much healthy dental structure.
+For each of these restorations, our team uses only the highest quality materials, and we rely on dedicated and highly skilled craftspeople in our dental labs to produce flawless inlays, onlays, and crowns.
+When placing inlays and Onlays, we do not typically need to remove much healthy dental structure.
 These repair options fuse with tooth enamel to provide increased strength, but dental crowns absorb so much pressure from chewing and wear against opposing teeth that it is necessary to remove an adequate amount of existing structure to allow for the placement of a strong, durable crown.
-Regardless how much structure needs to be removed in preparation for the restoration, the creation and placement procedure for all three of these options is very similar.
+Regardless of how much structure needs to be removed in preparation for the restoration, the creation and placement procedure for all three of these options is very similar.

 Once the tooth is prepared, we capture bite impressions.
-These impressions show the dental lab what the prepared tooth looks like and how much additional structure is necessary to allow the tooth fit flawlessly into the natural bite.
+These impressions show the dental lab what the prepared tooth looks like and how much additional structure is necessary to allow the tooth to fit flawlessly into the natural bite.
 The impressions are sent to our lab, and over the course of one or more weeks, a custom solution is made.
 In the meantime, we place a temporary crown, inlay, or onlay to protect the prepared tooth.
 Once we receive the finished product, patients return to exchange their temporary for a custom crown, inlay, or onlay.